Transport Properties of QGP within a Bayesian Holographic QCD Model: Bulk viscosities

 For the metric of Eq. (\ref{eq2}), the conserved flux takes the form:

+We fix this residual gauge freedom by choosing the dilaton (radial) gauge, i.e. we use the background scalar to parametrize the holographic direction, which is equivalent to setting $\delta\phi=0$.
+With this gauge fixing the physical scalar mode is entirely captured by the metric fluctuation $h_{ii}$, and its equation of motion decouples from the remaining perturbations.
+This procedure follows the standard treatment used, e.g., in Ref.~\cite{Gubser:2008ny} for the computation of bulk viscosity.
 A notable feature of the perturbation equations of motion is that the equation for the \( h_{xx} \) component decouples completely from \( h_{zz} \) and \( h_{tt} \).
 The equation of motion for the perturbation \( h_{xx} \) takes the form:

-The temperature dependence of the entropy density and bulk viscosity is shown in Figs. \ref{B} (a) and (b), respectively.
-In Figs \ref{B} (a) and (b), the gray regions correspond to the 95\% CL, the red curves represent the temperature dependence of the entropy density and bulk viscosity calculated using the MAP values.
+The temperature dependence of the bulk viscosity to entropy density ratio is shown in Figs. \ref{B} (a) and (b), respectively.
+The pronounced peak of bulk viscosity around $T_c$ could have important consequences for particle spectra and flow observables.
+In Figs. \ref{B} (a) and (b), the gray band displays results derived from posterior parameters within the 95\% CL, while the red curve is obtained from the MAP parameter estimate.
+The breadth of the gray band directly reflects the uncertainty propagated from the posterior parameter distribution.
 It can be observed that the model aligns well with the 90\% CL of the JETSCAPE Bayesian model \cite{JETSCAPE:2020shq} at higher temperatures, as well as the findings from the Duke University team \cite{Bernhard:2019bmu}.